About the Program

 Breaking Down the Barriers to College

-Early College High School at Union Public Schools will target first-generation college students, those who come from families who have had no experience with college or expectation that their children will attend a university.
+EDGE at Union Public Schools will target first-generation college students, those who come from families who have had no experience with college or expectation that their children will attend a university.

 By putting students on-track for college before they leave high school, we plan to change the life trajectory for many young people.
 Ultimately, we hope to improve college graduation rates in Oklahoma, while better preparing students for a successful career in high-demand fields with potentially higher salaries.